New England preps for 1st hurricane in 30 years with Henri

 Rainfall between 2 to 5 inches (5 to 12 centimeters) was expected Sunday through Monday over the region.

-Henri was heading northwest Friday morning, but forecasters expect it to make a turn toward the north and approach the New England coast.
+Henri was heading northwest Friday morning, but forecasters expect it to make a turn toward the north and approach the coastlines of New York and New England.
+New York hasn’t had a direct hit from a major hurricane season storm since Superstorm Sandy wreaked havoc in 2012.

+In and around Worcester, many communities are still cleaning up from the havoc that Tropical Storm Fred caused earlier this week.

+“We had probably 40- to 50 cars that were inundated with water and stuck so we are expecting similar conditions,” said Worcester’s DPW Commissioner Jay Fink.

 At Safe Harbor Marina in coastal Plymouth, Massachusetts, Steve Berlo was among the many boaters having their vessels pulled out of the water ahead of the storm.